BrianPRyan/SecondYear_ComputerScienceDegree/README.md

 # SecondYear_ComputerScienceDegree
 Various Code from my Second Year of Bachelors Degree

-Multiple technical modules undertaken and some exapmle programs/applications from college
+Multiple technical modules undertaken and some example programs/applications from college